-OFFICE OF ADMISSIONS AND STUDENT ADVANCEMENT
+OFFICE OF STUDENT SERVICES AND ADMISSIONS

-The Office of Admissions and Student Advancement, located in the DeBusk College of Osteopathic Medicine, is responsible for admissions, recruitment, retention, securing financial services, student health insurance, records, tracking of outcome data, and counseling for medical students.
+The Office of Student Services and Admissions is responsible for admissions, recruitment, retention, securing financial services, student health insurance, records, tracking of outcome data, and counseling for veterinary medical students.
 In addition, the Office is a center of campus life and oversees all student activities, student government functions, student clubs, the student representative program and all other non-academic student-life issues.
+The Office of Student Services and Admission is overseen by the Associate Dean of Student Services and Admissions and is housed on the 3rd floor of Math and Science Building and will be housed on the 2nd floor of the new Veterinary Medical Education Building.

-The Office is committed to creating an environment that is conducive to learning so that all DCOM medical students fully reach their academic potential.
+The Office is committed to creating an environment that is conducive to learning so that all students fully reach their academic potential.
 The Office works closely with various college and university committees to create an environment that facilitates student learning.
 The Office has an open door policy and students are encouraged to come by the Office at any time of the day to ask questions, bring up concerns, or to simply stop in and say hello.

-The Lincoln Memorial University Office of Student Services will provide students with information on parking, meal plans, housing, events, ticket sales, etc. in cooperation with the Office of Admissions and Student Advancement.
+The Lincoln Memorial University Office of Student Services will provide students with information on parking, meal plans, housing, events, ticket sales, etc. in cooperation with the CVM Office of Student Services and Admissions.